akyrillidis/akyrillidis.github.io/_posts/2015-12-12-ALPS_partI.md

 [6] Roman Vershynin, Introduction to the non-asymptotic analysis of random matrices, Chapter 5 in Compressed Sensing, Theory and Applications, edited by Y. Eldar and G. Kutyniok, Cambridge University Press, 2012. pp. 210–268.

-[7] R. Garg, and R. Khandekar, Gradient descent with sparsification: An iterative algorithm for sparse recovery with restricted isometry property, in ICML, 2009.
+[7] Rahul Garg, and Rohit Khandekar, Gradient descent with sparsification: An iterative algorithm for sparse recovery with restricted isometry property, in ICML, 2009.

-[8] T. Blumensath, M. E. Davies, Iterative hard thresholding for compressed sensing, Applied and Computational Harmonic Analysis, vol. 27, no. 3, pp. 265-274, 2009.
+[8] Thomas Blumensath, Mike Davies, Iterative hard thresholding for compressed sensing, Applied and Computational Harmonic Analysis, vol. 27, no. 3, pp. 265-274, 2009.